propublica/landline/doc/doc.md

   end
 %>

-The source is at [Github](https://github.com/propublica/landline).
-Please report issues or ask questions in the [issue tracker](https://github.com/propublica/landline/issues).

 ## Dependencies

 Landline itself only relies on Underscore.js.
 Stateline relies on jQuery, Underscore and Raphael.js.
 NB: If you'd like to support Internet Explorer < 9, use jQuery 1.x.